-Atomic hydrogen is able to significantly reduce the viscosity of metallic raw materials.
+Atomic hydrogen is able to significantly reduce the ductility of metallic raw materials.
 This can lead to the expected malfunction of components and is generally referred to as hydrogen brittleness.
-The diverse and distinct susceptibilities for hydrogen brittleness in otherwise strong material properties limit the selection of raw materials.
+The diverse and distinct susceptibilities for hydrogen embrittlement in otherwise strong material properties limit the selection of raw materials.

 The Fraunhofer IWM supports its clients in selecting and qualifying raw materials and manufacturing procedures, assessing their lifetime expectancy and in cases of damage, identifying the causes of the component malfunction.
 Our employees have many years of experience in investigation and explaining the mechanisms of hydrogen brittleness and in the simulation of the underlying diffusion processes.
 Experimental equipment is available for the targeted loading of raw materials with hydrogen including with simultaneous mechanical and thermal loading to determine the hydrogen content, to characterize the microstructure and to determine the hardness-relevant properties.